YashwanthKamireddi/YashwanthKamireddi/README.md

 I'm a passionate and dedicated computer science student on a mission to turn innovative ideas into reality through code.
 Currently pursuing my B.Tech in Computer Science at Gitam University, I have a strong foundation in software development, algorithms, and problem-solving.
 I am eagerly seeking opportunities to apply my skills and gain real-world experience through a challenging internship.

-* 🌍  I'm based in India , Andhra Pradesh
+* 🌍  I'm based in India
 * ✉️  You can contact me at [yashwanthkamireddi@gmail.com](mailto:yashwanthkamireddi@gmail.com)
 * 🧠  I'm learning Python,TensorFlow, PyTorch, and Scikit-learn